jaiakash/gsoc22_ccextractor_itsurgent_proposal/README.md

 **Commitments:**

-Most of the GSOC coding period lies during my college semester break so that I would work full time on the project.
-Only last month (August), I would be having my college classes, i would compensate it working on free time in weekends.
-I’m comfortable working anytime during this period.
-There won't be any gap or absences as such but in case of any emergency, I would inform my mentor beforehand.
+Initial first 2 months would be lies in my college semester break, so i would working full time on this project at that time.
+The month of August would be hectic for me, I would be returning to campus and my college internship season would start.
+That's why i have given almost 1 month to milestone 4, for compensating time.
+There won't be any other gap or absences as such but in case of any emergency, I would inform my mentor beforehand.

 **Weekly Commitment:** **40-50 hours**